 Teaching College

-The platform technology includes artificial intelligence to make suggestions.
-Suggestions may include: “Students like you, often choose lecturers or teachers like this.....”
+"Students like you often choose lecturers or teachers like this…"

 3. Implementation time and challenges

-The new approach represents a significant change to the higher ed system.
+The new approach presents a significant change to the higher education system.
 Ideally, it is hoped this change will be implemented and grandfathered over a period of 4-5 years.
 The grandfathering period is generally aligned with:

 4. Likely impacts

-Individuals that wish to focus on teaching students will be in demand.
+Individuals who wish to focus on teaching students will be in demand.
 It is likely more accredited teachers will be necessary than exist today.

 Teaching-focused colleges will likely increase.

 The “flipping the classroom” model is intended to take advantage of highly gifted lecturers and maintain a highly focused teaching environment.
-This is very important: This model enables affordable and wide access to some of the most talented educators on the planet.
-The student may be self-paced, potentially moving faster or slower as to the need of the individual student.
+This is very important: This model enables affordable and wide access to some of the world's most talented educators.
+The student may be self-paced, potentially moving faster or slower as to the individual student's needs.
 The outcome standard is mastery.
 Once mastery is demonstrated, the class is considered complete.
 Some students, may not need teachers.
 The content delivery from the lecturer may be sufficient to achieve mastery.
-For those students that may need assistance - smaller student-teacher ratios and a wider, more transparent choice of teachers enable students to receive tailored educational services.
-The market, as facilitated by the TC Platform, will reveal the students’ demand preferences for the teacher supply.
+For those students who may need assistance - smaller student-teacher ratios and a wider, more transparent choice of teachers enable students to receive tailored educational services.
+As facilitated by the TC Platform, the market will reveal the students’ demand preferences for the teacher supply.

 By removing “The Tyranny of the Semester,” time ceases as the operating standard.
 This allows students to move at an appropriate pace and enables interesting longer-term internships, co-ops, or volunteering opportunities. [vii]